paepcke/activity_log_analysis/README.md

 If you are familiar with using Tableau Desktop, worksheets evolving from the queries can be downloaded and then developed futher.
 Similarly, the data involved in a visualization can be downloaded to CSV for processing in R or Python.

-The interface is organized into *lenses*, which hide tables or fields to focus attention on just one analysis task.
+The NQL interface is organized into *lenses*, which hide tables or fields unimportant to particular analysis tasks to help the analyst focus attention on just one inquiry.
 The lenses are human-created, and can be changed.
 The above mentioned synonyms are associated with lenses.
+That is, each analysis task can have its own set of synonyms.

-The change lens, go back to the [initial URL](https://us-west-2b.online.tableau.com/#/site/paepcke/datasources/15217696/askData).
+The change which lens to use, or to work in the NLQ using all tables at once, go back to the [initial URL](https://us-west-2b.online.tableau.com/#/site/paepcke/datasources/15217696/askData).